vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 [[222]]

 Holding solar back is its intermittency[^95] and high up-front cost.
 Intermittency can be solved by battery storage, but this can double the cost and require maintenance and periodic battery replacement.
-Additionally- as for many of our renewable options- all of our society's demands [^96] are not well met by electricity generation.
+Additionallyas for many of our renewable optionsall of our society's demands [^96] are not well met by electricity generation.

-[^95]: ... low capacity factor that is weather- dependent
+[^95]: ... low capacity factor that is weatherdependent

 [^96]: ... like transportation and industrial processing